cuvva/terms/privacy.md

 ### Right to portability

-You have a right to get a copy of the personal data we hold about you.
-We'll provide your data in a standard portable format.
+You have a right to get a copy of the personal data we hold about you or to ask us to transfer that personal data to another organisation.
+We'll provide or transfer your data in a standard portable format.
 If you have any trouble understanding the data, let us know and we'll help.
 The best way to ask is usually via the app.

-We won't usually charge a fee for providing that information, but we may do in certain circumstances.
+We won't usually charge a fee for providing or transferring that information, but we may do in certain circumstances.
 For example, if you make repetitive requests for information, we may charge a small fee or refuse your request.

 ### Right to rectification